Ranju96/Sentiment_analysis_BiLstm/README.md

 After training machine learning models, a deep learning model, Bidirectional LSTM model is trained on the given dataset.

 2. Deep learning
-After training machine learning models, a deep learning model, Transformer Based BiLSTM  is trained on the given dataset.
+After training machine learning models, a deep learning model, Transformer based model with BERT-based word embedding. is trained on the given dataset.

 ####Results
 1.classification model  performed best  auc score of 0.74 random forest as compared to other machine learning models 2.BILSTM model-(sequential) performed best  auc score of 0.98 as compared to other machine learning models.
-3.Using Transformer Based BiLSTM performed best  auc score of 0.99 as compared to other machine learning models.
+3.Transformer based model with BERT-based word embedding. performed best  auc score of 0.51as compared to other machine learning models.